AshuraKuranata/ProjectARJN/README.md

 To-do
-* Review Fire information related to
+* Build FHIR database backend - Python/SQL
+* Update Front-End in React to look like an application